How to fight your parking fine

 If a non-ATA member attempts to fine you for only staying over the time by a few minutes you could still appeal the ticket.

 Types of parking tickets

-- Penalty Charge Notices (PCNs) are issued by local authorities and Transport for London
+Penalty Charge Notices (PCN) are mainly issued by parking attendants working for local councils.

 Challenging a PCN ticket